hainesc/laboratory/README.md

 ==========

-Laboratory is a maven managed Java project that illustrates how to solve problem when data is huge, it is useful especially for big data interviewer.
+Laboratory is a maven managed Java project that illustrates how to solve problem when data is huge, it is useful especially for both big data interviewee and interviewer.

 Algorithm
 ---------